Korban: Rationale and rabbinic commentary

-Maimonides, a medieval Jewish scholar, drew on the early critiques of the need for sacrifice, taking the view that God always held sacrifice inferior to prayer and philosophical meditation.
+Maimonides, a medieval rabbi and Jewish scholar, drew on early critiques of the need for sacrifice, holding that God always regarded sacrifice as inferior to prayer and philosophical meditation.
 However, God understood that the Israelites were used to the animal sacrifices that the surrounding pagan tribes used as the primary way to commune with their gods.
-As such, in Maimonides' view, it was only natural that Israelites would believe that sacrifice would be a necessary part of the relationship between God and man.
-This view is controversial since the Torah also forbids worship of foreign idols and practices of pagan religions as "detestable" before God including their sacrifices.
+As such, in Maimonides' view, it was only natural that Israelites would believe that sacrifice would be necessary in the relationship between God and man.
+This view is controversial since the Torah also forbids worship of foreign idols and practices of pagan religions as "detestable" before God, including their sacrifices.
 Maimonides concludes that God's decision to allow sacrifices was a concession to human psychological limitations.
 It would have been too much to have expected the Israelites to leap from pagan worship to prayer and meditation in one step.
 In The Guide for the Perplexed, he writes:

 But the custom which was in those days general among men, and the general mode of worship in which the Israelites were brought up consisted in sacrificing animals...
 It was in accordance with the wisdom and plan of God...that God did not command us to give up and to discontinue all these manners of service.
 For to obey such a commandment would have been contrary to the nature of man, who generally cleaves to that to which he is used; it would in those days have made the same impression as a prophet would make at present [the 12th century] if he called us to the service of God and told us in His name, that we should not pray to God nor fast, nor seek His help in time of trouble; that we should serve Him in thought, and not by any action.

-In contrast, many others such as Nahmanides (in his commentary on Leviticus 1:9) disagreed.
+In contrast, many others, such as Nahmanides (in his commentary on Leviticus 1:9), disagreed.
 Nahmanides cites the fact that the Torah records the practices of animal and other sacrifices from the times of Abraham, Isaac, and Jacob and earlier.
-Indeed, the purpose of recounting the near sacrifice of Isaac was to illustrate the sublime significance and need of animal sacrifices as supplanting the abomination of human sacrifices.
+Indeed, the purpose of recounting the binding of Isaac was to illustrate the sublime significance and need of animal sacrifices as supplanting the abomination of human sacrifices.